From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Strategy and the General Result

 for all $f, g \in \h$ where $\com{A, B}_+ = AB + BA$ is the anti-commutator of the operators $A, B$.
 Moreover, from relation \eqref{CAR}, we have the identity

 for all $f \in \h$ where $a^\sharp$ is either $a^*$ or $a$.
 Thus, both the creation and annihilation operators are bounded operators on $\cF$.

-At times, it is more convenient to deal with localized object as opposed to $a^*(f)$ and $a(f)$.
+At times, it is more convenient to deal with creation and annihilation operators at a given position, say $x$, as opposed to $a^*(f)$ and $a(f)$.
 Thus, it is useful to introduce, at least formally, the fermionic creation and annihilation operator-valued distributions at the position $x$, denoted respectively by $a^*_x$ and $a_x$, as follows